mariadb-corporation/dev-example-todo/api/r2dbc/README.md

 ### Configure the code <a name="configure-code"></a>

-Configure the MariaDB connection by [adding a db.properties file to the Java project](https://docs.oracle.com/javase/tutorial/essential/environment/properties.html) called "db.properties" into the [resources folder](src/main/resources).
+Configure the MariaDB connection by [adding a db.properties file to the Java project](https://docs.oracle.com/javase/tutorial/essential/environment/properties.html) called "db.properties" into a folder called `static` that lives within the [resources folder](src/main/resources).

 Example implementation: